kilianstallz/kilianmbg/README.md

 └── package.json
 ```

+Minimal developer portfolio built with Astro, Solid.js, and Tailwind.

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).
+To learn more about Astro, see https://docs.astro.build/

 ## 🧞 Commands